Arts in Health Research Intensive | May 13-17, 2024

 Dr. Daisy Fancourt, University College London, UK; Director, Arts Health Early Career Research Network

-Jill Sonke, Center for Arts in Medicine, University of Florida
+Dr. Jill Sonke, Center for Arts in Medicine, University of Florida

-Participant Quotes from 2019
+- Participant Quotes

 The best thing was the people!
 Katey, Jill and Daisy, and the amazing delegates - I have been on various work related intensives but have yet to be amongst such an inspiring and generous group of people.
 The creative sessions to start the day were great and as the course progressed, made you really tap into how even short moments of creativity support your day.